zenoss/zenoss-agent-kubernetes/README.markdown

 ## Deployment

 The agent is intended to be deployed within the Kubernetes cluster it will be monitoring.
+The following sections document how to deploy the agent to a cluster either via the native `kubectl` tool, or with [Helm](https://helm.sh/).

 There are many ways to deploy resources into a Kubernetes cluster.
 The following steps should be adaptable to your chosen method of deploying resources.

+### Deploying with kubectl

 1. Ensure your `kubectl` is configured to use the correct context.